rmhcovid/txtmon/README.md

 # RMH Covid-19 Home Monitoring Project
-RMH Home Monitor lets a hospitals manage a large number of Covid-19 patients using a smartphone and two simple medical devices (pulse oximeter + thermometer).
+RMH Home Monitor lets a hospitals manage a large number of Covid-19 patients using their smartphones and two simple medical devices (pulse oximeter + thermometer).

 The goal is to oversee a large number of relatively healthy patients in their own homes, saving bed space and staff resources.